coastal plants

 Lauraceae

-Features: A semi-parasitic plant, it has long thread-like stems (3-8m) that grows in a tangle on host plants.
+Features: A semi-parasitic plant, it has long stems (3-8m) that grows in a tangle on host plants, green or yellow.
 The thin smooth stems do not root, they attach to the host by suckers.
 They are hollow, cylindrical and dark green to reddish-or yellowish-brown.
+It latches onto a wide variety of hosts (some describe it as being "totally indiscriminate in host choice"), relying on the host for physical support, water and nutrients.
 There are no visible leaves.
-The flowers are tiny (1.5-2mm).
+The flowers are tiny (1.5-2mm) held on a short stalk.
 Fruits are small, round, juicy white berries (7mm) that are eaten and dispersed by birds.

 Human uses: According to Burkill, the dried, powdered stems are used in hair tonic.
 While it may not do any good, the use is possibly because the plant is hair-like and luxuriant.
 In India, it is used in cleaning ulcers and in an eye-wash.
 In Java, the pounded stems are used for intestinal ailments.
 According to Giersen, the plant is sometimes cultivated for its medicinal uses in parts of Indonesia.